mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

     * Data is stored as `key: value`.
     * **Keys:** Always strings (`str`).
 Use clear names (e.g., `'departure_city'`, `'user:language_preference'`).
     * **Values:** Must be **serializable**.
 This means they can be easily saved and loaded by the `SessionService`.
-Stick to basic types in the specific languages (Python/ Java) like strings, numbers, booleans, and simple lists or dictionaries containing *only* these basic types.
+Stick to basic types in the specific languages (Python/Go/Java) like strings, numbers, booleans, and simple lists or dictionaries containing *only* these basic types.
 (See API documentation for precise details).
     * **⚠️ Avoid Complex Objects:** **Do not store non-serializable objects** (custom class instances, functions, connections, etc.) directly in the state.
 Store simple identifiers if needed, and retrieve the complex object elsewhere.

 2. **Mutability: It Changes**